garystafford/hello-world/README.md

 # Hello-World Spring Boot Docker Image

-Simple Spring Boot hello-world application for article and demo on Docker logging to ELK on AWS.
+Simple Spring Boot Hello-World application for article and demo on Docker logging to ELK on AWS.

 ## Endpoints